emeu17/jsramverk_frontend/README.md

 # Jsramverk

-This project was created during the course Jsramver, autum 2021
+This project was created during the course Jsramverk, autumn 2021

 ## Kmom01